Questions and Answers

 Africa was colonized primarily by English and French-speaking countries.
 Today, most secondary education in Africa requires fluency in English or French.
-We start libraries only in countries that require children to read and write in English in order to complete their secondary school education.
+Our libraries support children to read and write in English because that language is critical to their education.

 What age children are your libraries targeting?

-We receive requests for books for pre-school, elementary school, secondary school and community libraries.
+We get requests for books for pre-school, elementary school, secondary school and community libraries.
 Our books are read by all ages, especially children.

-African reading levels are lower than US levels.
-With poor access to reading materials and learning to read in a second language, literacy tops out, even for teachers, at about the 8th grade U.S. level in the rural areas where we work.
+With poor access to reading materials and learning to read in a second language, literacy tops out, even for teachers, at about the 8th grade US level in the rural areas where we work.

 How do you know the books are being well used?

-It is a challenge to track the progress of libraries set up in remote areas, often without electricity or telephones.
-We use a tracking system that uses cell phone texting technology to monitor progress and to identify libraries that need additional training or support.
+It is a challenge to track the progress of libraries being set up in remote areas, often without electricity or telephones.
+We are implementing a tracking system that uses cell phone texting technology to monitor progress and target libraries that need additional training or support.

-I know a place in Africa that needs a library.
-Can you help?
+I know a place in Africa that needs your help.
+Can you help them start a library?

 I would like to volunteer to work in Africa with your libraries.
 Is this possible?

-We currently do not have the ability to take volunteers in Africa, but we welcome volunteers in the U.S. Just contact us. (link to firstname.lastname@example.org)
+We currently do not have the ability to take volunteers in Africa, but welcome volunteerism in the U.S. Just contact us. (link to firstname.lastname@example.org)

 I have lots of used books.
 Where should I bring them?

 Great!
-Check the ‘Sorting your books’ section of the guidelines to identify which of your books are appropriate to send (primarily children’s books).
+Check the ‘Sorting’ section of the guidelines to identify which of your books are appropriate to send (primarily children’s books).
 Consider organizing a book drive and making your own books the first part of the collection.
 If you are unable to organize a book drive, contact us to see if there is a book drive near you where you can donate your books.